 Since newborn pups cannot eat solid foods yet, it is just proper to supplement them with a milk replacer when their mother is no longer around (as in the case of adopted and rescued dogs).

 Most of these milk replacement formulas have preparation and feeding instructions on their labels.
 Once the formula is prepared, get your puppies to consume the liquid at once.

 Any reconstituted formula must be stored in the refrigerator for up to 24 hours only.
 After that, the same should be discarded, and a new one must be mixed and prepared.

-Place the mixture in feeding bottles for pets.
+A puppy formula requires bottle-feeding puppies.
+Place the milk replacement mixture in feeding bottles for pets.
 The nipple should be holed up in a manner that will stimulate suckling.